 Before we try and find a solution, we first have to determine the cause of this problem.
 Here are the most frequent causes.

-- uTorrent not having administrative privileges: Most of the times the error where the torrent says that it can’t write to disk is because it is not given administrator privileges.
+- uTorrent not having administrative privileges: Most of the time the error where the torrent says that it can’t write to disk is because it is not given administrator privileges.
 To fix this, all you would have to do is to give administrator privileges to uTorrent and it will start downloading again.

 - Folder not granted access: In some cases, users reported that the folder in which a torrent is being downloaded is not giving access to uTorrent, it is somehow set to read-only.
-To fix this issues you would either have to remove the read-only property of that folder or just create a new folder and download your torrents there.
+To fix these issues you would either have to remove the read-only property of that folder or just create a new folder and download your torrents there.